zubanls/zuban-docs/installation.md

 - `zubanls` - A Language Server compatible with any editor or IDE that supports the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/specifications/specification-current/)

 Installing the Language Server is straightforward.
 In most editors, you can configure `zubanls` directly as the Language Server executable.
+Here are example configs for some IDE's/Editors.

 ## VSCode